KarlsruheMIS/red2pack/README.md

 ## Setup (Linux/MacOS)
-In following, the script downloads external benchmark sets from GitHub, and translates them to from the GML format to graphs.
+In following, the script downloads external benchmark sets from GitHub, and translates them from the GML format to the METIS graph format.
 All graphs are moved to `./graphs/`.
 Execute the following commands:
 ```shell